Zend Framework QuickStart — Creating A Project

 For example:

-the zf create project quickstart
+zf create project quickstart

 The result of this command will create a standard Zend framework project glucouse standard controllers and scripts.